 At North Lawn, and Pennsylvania Avenue, you get the closest views of the White House.
 The South Lawn, facing the National Mall, is larger and doesn’t offer as intimate views.

-But regardless of north or south, waving at the White House, and possibly the president, is the perfect start to the Washington DC to Miami drive.
+But regardless of north or south, waving at the White House, and possibly the president, is the perfect start to your Washington DC to Miami adventure.